Pixelsuft/omega/README.md

 It also does some tricks with C to extend its power.
 For example:
  - OOP using structs, function pointers, etc <br />
  - Magic macros like `OMG_INFO` which accepts different number of arguments of different types <br />
- - Things like tracing memory allocation by code file, function, line
+ - Things like tracing memory allocation by code file, function, line <br />
+ - Simple error handling using `bool` return type <br />
- - Many other
+ - Many other tricks
 ## Examples
 There are some examples. <br />
 ### [Simple Example](examples/example1.c)